 - Financial Samurai – One of the best personal finance blogs ever.
 I always learn something new whenever I drop by.
 Sam is a tireless and gifted blogger.

-- Mr. Tako Escapes – Mr. Tako and his wife saved over 50% of their salary every year and reached financial independence at 38.
-He left the rat race in 2015 and is enjoying more time with his sons.
+- Mr. Tako Escapes – Mr. Tako and his wife saved over 50% of their salary for years and reached financial independence at 38.
+He left the rat race in 2015 and he is enjoying more time with his sons.

 - Montana Money Adventure – Ms. Montana and her 5 kids live a very interesting unconventional life and she is a great writer.
 I really enjoyed her blog this year.

 - Think Save Retire – Steve started his FI journey a little later in life at 34.
 He just achieved his goal and retired from his IT career.
 He is still very busy with other projects, though.